Do you like the sound of living an organic lifestyle?

 Here are a few ways to buy direct:

-Community Supported Agriculture (CSA), which is a way to connect directly with farmers and buy a share of their crop in advance.
+Community Supported Agriculture (CSA) is a way to connect directly with farmers and buy a share of their crop in advance.
 There’s an excellent explanation of it on the Australian Food Sovereignty Alliance website.
 AFSA does excellent work supporting small-scale regenerative and organic farmers, so while you’re there, jump on their mailing list.

 3. Buy in season